Boosting progress against climate change requires cross-sectoral action

 As well as being vulnerable to the impacts of climate change, oceans are also a regulator of climate change.
 They store and release much of the carbon dioxide and energy that drives regional climate patterns.
 Changes in ocean temperatures in one part of the globe have significant consequences for climate patterns in another.
 Climate change interrupts oceanic currents driving extreme local weather conditions with, for example, the El Niño and La Niña associated drought and flood events in Africa driven by changes in ocean temperature in the Pacific.

 Based in Indonesia, Dwi Rahardiani, a consultant in our Climate Change and Disaster Risk team, discusses how sustainable forest management helps decrease greenhouse gas emissions.

 More than a billion of people directly rely on diverse ecosystems, such as forests, deserts, and mountains, as their source of food, medicine, and fuel.
 Agriculture is a main source of income for more than two billion people, while further 1.5 depend on forests for their livelihoods.
 However, natural resources are deterioration, in particular due to deforestation, land degradation, and soil erosion.
 Finding ways to sustainably manage available natural resources is key to mitigating climate change impacts:

 Read more about our work in Indonesia on improving forest sector management.

-Don’t miss our previous climate and SDG blogs – focusing on eliminating poverty, zero hunger, and good health; quality education, gender equality, and clean water and sanitation; affordable energy, economic growth, and innovation; and reducing inequalities, sustainable cities, and responsible consumption; and peace and strong institutions, and goal partnerships.
+Don’t miss our previous climate and SDG blogs – focusing on eliminating poverty, zero hunger, and good health; quality education, gender equality, and clean water and sanitation; affordable energy, economic growth, and innovation; reducing inequalities, sustainable cities, and responsible consumption; and peace and strong institutions, and goal partnerships.